keerthika-janardhanan/test_case_creation/RECORDER_USAGE.md

 ## 4. Inspect the output

 Artifacts live under `<output-dir>/<session-name>/`.
 The `metadata.json` file contains every captured action along with contextual UI details used by downstream tooling.
-Navigation events are also recorded with full-page DOM and screenshot snapshots so you can review a session even if no interactive events fire (for example on login screens that suppress standard DOM events).
+Navigation events are also recorded with full-page DOM and screenshot snapshots (P-### files) so you can review a session even if no interactive events fire.
+Per-action artifacts (A-### files) appear when you actually interact (click, type, submit, etc.).

 ## Alternative: Streamlit UI

-You can also manage recordings via the Streamlit dashboard:
+You can also manage recordings via the Streamlit dashboard (uses the same v2 recorder under the hood):

 ```bash
 streamlit run app/streamlit_app.py